-• Omit periods and spaces in initialisms, acronyms, and other abbreviations that are all (or predominantly) capital letters.

-examples: US, PhD, CDC

-• Use periods after most abbreviations ending in lowercase letters.

-examples: ed., vol., qtd., Feb.

-• Insert periods (but no spaces) after lowercase abbreviations representing phrases. examples: p.m., e.g.

-• Use Latin phrase abbreviations i.e. and e.g. (always followed by a comma) only in notes or in parenthetical text.
+- Omit periods and spaces in initialisms, acronyms, and other abbreviations that are all (or predominantly) capital letters. - examples: US or PhD or CDC - Use periods after most abbreviations ending in lowercase letters. examples: ed. or vol. or qtd. or Feb. - Insert periods (but no spaces) after lowercase abbreviations representing phrases. - examples: p.m. or e.g. - Use Latin phrase abbreviations i.e. and e.g. (always followed by a comma) only in notes or in parenthetical text.
 Otherwise, use "that is" and "for example."